ht-diva/jupyterlab_launcher/README.md

 * *cnode23* is the remote node that is running jupyterlab
 * and *8890* is the remote port used by jupyterlab

-Now you can connect to this node and port like this:
+Open a new shell on your computer and connect to that compute node and port in this way:

 ```bash
 ssh -L 8890:cnode23:8890 username@hpclogin.fht.org